Width Parameters for Minimum Flow Decomposition: Decomposing via flow-width

-We now present the heuristic by Mumey et al.~\cite{mumey2015parity} in order to theoretically analyse its performance.
-The algorithm follows a parity fixing approach, by decomposing the flow $f$ into $\log \Vert f\Vert$ flows $f_i$, so that $f - \sum_{j=0}^{i-1} f_j$ is divisible by $2^i$.
+Cáceres et al.~\cite{caceres2024width} used the width to define an approximation algorithm for \mfdz of ratio $O(\log \Vert f\Vert)$, where $\Vert f\Vert = \max_{e \in E} |f(e)| \leq \val{f}$.
+This algorithm follows a ``parity fixing'' approach: it constructs a unitary flow (that is, a flow with values in $\{-1, 0, 1\}$), which, when subtracted from $f$, yields a flow that is even everywhere, and they showed that all unitary flows can be decomposed into at most $\width{G}$ paths with weights in $\{-1, 1\}$.
+The resulting flow can then be divided by two, to repeat the procedure until the flow is zero.
+To sum up, Cáceres et al.~\cite{caceres2024width} proved that it is possible to express $f$ as

-The precise description is as follows.
-Given a flow $f \geq 0$, we want to find a flow $g$ such that $f - g \equiv_2 0$.
-Mumey et al.~\cite{mumey2015parity} have shown that this can be done by finding a min flow, using the following constraints: as lower-bounds $0$ on edges where $f$ is even and $1$ where $f$ is odd, and as upper-bounds we use $f$.
-In other words, they have shown that the following program solves the problem for a given flow network $(G, f)$:
+We now present the parity-fixing heuristic for \mfdn by Mumey et al.~\cite{mumey2015parity} in order to theoretically analyse its performance.
+Given a flow $f \geq 0$, it iteratively finds a non-negative flow $g \leq f$ such that $f - g \equiv_2 0$.
+Mumey et~al.~\cite{mumey2015parity} showed that this can be done by solving a minimum flow problem, using the following constraints: as lower bounds $0$ on edges where $f$ is even and $1$ where $f$ is odd, and as upper bounds we use $f$.
+In other words, they showed that the following LP formulation solves the problem for a given flow network $(G, f)$:

-In the $i$-th iteration, starting with $i=0$, we solve Problem \ref{eq:min-flow-parity-fixing} on $(G, f)$ with solution $f_i$, subtract $f_i$ from $f$ and decompose $f_i$ using weight $1$ paths, that act as $2^i$ weighted paths in the decomposition.
-As a result, $f$ becomes even and we divide it by $2$.
+In the $i$-th iteration, starting with $i=0$, let $f_i$ be an optimal solution to the LP formulation \ref{eq:min-flow-parity-fixing} on $(G, f)$ and subtract $f_i$ from $f$.
+We recursively decompose $f_i$ using weight $1$ paths, which act as weight-$2^i$ paths in the decomposition of $f$.
+As a result, $f$ is even, and we divide it by $2$.
 We then follow up with iteration $i+1$ and repeat this procedure until $\val{f} = 0$.
+See \Cref{alg:mfd-approx} in \Cref{sec:pseudo-code} for a pseudo-code description.